Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango

 For \gsm, we could not find a systematic mechanism to shorten the thoughts.
-Instead, we randomly harvest questions from training set whose thoughts are shorter compared to \cotp.
-Overall, \ccotp outperform \cotp while in general employing prompts with less number of tokens.
+Instead, we randomly harvest questions from the training set whose thoughts are shorter than \cotp.
+Overall, \ccotp outperforms \cotp while employing prompts with fewer tokens.
 The task solve rate of \ccotp remains relatively high as we scale the model to \largepalm, highlighting the efficiency of \ccotp.

-The next logical question is to determine to what extend \ccotp reduces the number of tokens. \Cref{tab:ccotppromptlength} compares the average number of input/output tokens between \cotp and \ccotp.
-On average, \ccotp (our approach) reduces the number of input and output tokens by 1.39$\times$ and 1.58$\times$, respectively.
-This reduction in the number of tokens could potentially render as energy saving in the model inference, which we defer for future work.
-To conclude, we highlight the importance of conducting theoretical and empirical studies to better understand the sensitivity of \llm performance to the number of tokens under few-shot setting.
+Appendix-\Cref{tab:ccotppromptlength} compares the average number of input/output tokens between \cotp and \ccotp.
+On average, \ccotp (our approach) reduces the number of input (1.39$\times$) and output tokens (1.58$\times$).